elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 **Figure 1:** The Australian BioCommons collates materials from their events and shares them via Zenodo where they are assigned a DOI and authors are identified via their ORCIDs.
 [View this record on Zenodo.](https://zenodo.org/record/6350808#.YkPhE25Bw3Q)

-### 2. Assing own persistent identifier for events combined with DOI for material
+### 2. Assign own persistent identifier for events combined with DOI for material
 [CLARIN](https://www.clarin.eu/) is a digital research infrastructure offering data, tools and services to support research based on language resources.
 Currently, the infrastructure does not have a centralised repository to store all the training and learning materials produced during the training events and workshops.

-A training event usually contains the following information: slides, handouts, video tutorials, language resources datasets and/or tools.
-The slides and handouts are frequently published on the event web page, while the recordings of the presentations are published on the CLARIN YouTube channel.
-On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier, and can be cited.
+A training event usually consists of: slides, handouts, GitHub page, video tutorials, language resources, datasets and/or tools.
+The slides and handouts are published on the event web page, while the video recordings of the presentations are published on the CLARIN YouTube channel.
+On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier assigned by the institution, and can be cited.

-One possible solution to have a PID assigned to all the materials used during one training event is to create a virtual collection in the CLARIN [Virtual Collection Registry](https://collections.clarin.eu/public?7).
-A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **DOIs**.
+One solution to have a PID assigned to all the materials used during one training event is to create a virtual collection in the CLARIN [Virtual Collection Registry](https://collections.clarin.eu/public?7).
+A virtual collection is a coherent set of links of digital objects that can be easily created, accessed and cited with the help of **unique identifiers**, for example the DOI.
 The links can originate from different archives.
 Here is an example of a virtual collection created for a hands-on tutorial on transcribing interview data: http://hdl.handle.net/11372/VC-1033.

 <figure>
     <img src="../../assets/images/clarin_image1.png"
     width="500" alt="Screenshot of CLARIN metadata from workshop tutorial SSHOC"/>
 </figure>
-**Figure 2:** The CLARIN ...
+**Figure 2:** Example of a training collection in CLARIN Virtual Collection Registry that has been assigned a persistent identifier.

 <figure>
     <img src="../../assets/images/fig3-chap5.jpg"
     width="500" alt="Screenshot 'zoom'  of CLARIN metadata from workshop tutorial SSHOC, and citation"/>
 </figure>

-**Figure 3:** The CLARIN ...
+**Figure 3:** Example of a BibTeX citation in the CLARIN Virtual Collection Registry.

 Other practices that the trainers in the CLARIN community have adopted are:
-* Depositing the training materials together with the datasets in their CLARIN national data repository.
-See example: http://hdl.handle.net/20.500.11752/OPEN-537.
+- Depositing the training materials together with the datasets in their CLARIN national data repository.
+See example: [Archilochus of Paros: Elegiac Fragments - XML Archive](http://hdl.handle.net/20.500.11752/OPEN-537).
 The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
-* Depositing the training materials on Zenodo.
-See example: https://doi.org/10.5281/zenodo.5506969.
+- Depositing the training materials on Zenodo.
+See example: [Introduction to Speech Analysis](https://doi.org/10.5281/zenodo.5506969).
 In this case, **related identifiers** have been included that lead to the main platform where the course has been developed and maintained.
+- Adding the metadata of the training materials in the SSHOC Open Marketplace, see example: [Jupyter notebooks for Europeana newspaper text resource processing with CLARIN NLP tools](https://marketplace.sshopencloud.eu/training-material/duVII1).
+In this case, the authors can identify themselves with their ORCID and the collection can be cited.
+However, their is no unique identifier added to the collection itself or the items in the collection.

-**You can do the same by using Zenodo, for example, by publishing every material with asigned DOI and then grouping it in a colection/community wich will have its own DOI, as inspired by the next example.**
+> **You can do the same by using Zenodo, for example, by publishing every material with asigned DOI and then grouping it in a colection/community wich will have its own DOI, as inspired by the next example.**

 ### 3. Separate DOIs for mix and matching in a community